 R&I in the next EU budget: investing in Europe’s prosperity and competitiveness

-This event organised by the Informal Group of Universities’ Networks will place research and innovation at the centre of the discussion on Europe’s future priorities and investments.
+This event, organised by CESAER and partners through the Informal Group of Universities’ Networks, will place research and innovation at the centre of discussions on Europe’s future priorities and investments.

 start: 20th April 2026 - 11:00